.

-What are Traditional Scottish / Irish Storytelling and the Cèilidh?
+What is Traditional Scottish Storytelling and the Cèilidh?

-As such, storytellers were (up until the last 300 years) members of the elite class in many cultures including Celtic, where Brehons / Bards / Seanachaidhean / Storytellers were valuable advisors to the Kings and Queens.
+As such, storytellers were (up until the last 300 years) members of the elite class in many cultures including Celtic, where Brehons / Bards / Seanachaidhean / Storytellers were valuable advisors to the Clan Chiefs and leaders.
+The Scottish tradtition comes from our Irish ancestry.
+Tales and the culture were brought over in around 500AD with the Irish invasion.
+There is something common to the style of storytelling from all of the Celtic nations.

 The Cèilidh